 The thing that struck me from when I met up with Emma and Bruce back in March 2018 was their enthusiasm about their day and how excited they were about putting it all together.
 We love this kind of energy and really bounce off it.
 They’re super lovely too.

 I really enjoyed the groom prep.
 Bruce, his family and especially his Mum made me feel very at home (sorry I didn’t get to finish my tea).
 Groom preps like this are great because it’s about capturing that moment, with those special to you in a place that’s special with all the emotions.

-Bruce spontaneously picking Emma up and taking her to the sheep field and then playing shep the dog (with me) as we tried to circle the sheep and drive them where we wanted.
+Bruce spontaneously picked Emma up and took her to the sheep field and then played shep the dog (with me) as we tried to circle the sheep and drive them where we wanted.
 It didn’t work this time and it never has, but I will keep trying!

 Dodford Manor, Northamptonshire